Battle of Big Bethel: Aftermath

-Total Federal casualties at the Battle of Big Bethel and the friendly fire incident which preceded it were 76, including 18 killed, 53 wounded and 5 missing.
+Total Federal casualties at the Battle of Big Bethel and the friendly fire incident that preceded it were 76, including 18 killed, 53 wounded, and 5 missing.
 Poland, 2006, p.
 238 gives an account of the Union casualties by regiment as follows: Staff: 1 killed (Winthrop); 4th Massachusetts: 1 killed; 1st New York: 1 killed; 2d New York: 2 killed, 1 wounded; 3rd New York: 2 killed, 27 wounded or missing; 5th New York: 6 killed, 13 wounded; 7th New York: 3 killed, 7 wounded, 2 missing; 1st Vermont: 2 killed, 3 wounded, 1 missing; Second U.S. Artillery: 1 killed (Greble).

 Union forces attempted no further advance on the Virginia Peninsula until the Peninsula Campaign of 1862.
-However, Butler did send an expedition up the Back River with naval support on June 24, 1861, which destroyed 14 transports and several small boats which had supplies for the Confederate forces.
+However, Butler did send an expedition up the Back River with naval support on June 24, 1861, which destroyed 14 transports and several small boats that had supplies for the Confederate forces, and small skirmishes such as that at Smith's Farm and Cedar Lane occurred between the two armies.
 Both sides generally continued to hold and improve their positions and works until the Peninsula campaign began.

-Butler soon had to return many of his men to Washington in order to reinforce the defeated Union force after the First Battle of Bull Run as fear for the security of the capital ran high.
+Butler soon had to return many of his men to Washington to reinforce the defeated Union force after the First Battle of Bull Run as fear for the security of the capital ran high.
 While Butler continued to maintain the camp at Newport News, he had to abandon the camp at Hampton for lack of men.
 When Magruder discovered this, on August 7, 1861, a Confederate force burned Hampton so it could no longer be used to shelter runaway slaves.
 Butler did not attempt to shell the Confederates from the fort for fear he would be blamed, at least in part, for the burning of the town due to cannon fire.

 Butler was criticized for the debacle at Big Bethel, including his decision not to lead the operation in person.
 His appointment as major general of volunteers was confirmed by the U.S. Senate by only two votes.
 Most of the criticism fell on the Massachusetts militia general, Ebenezer Peirce.
-Many of the men even wrote to newspapers and others to condemn Peirce's handling of the operation, lack of coordination of forces, sporadic efforts at fighting, wasting of time and leaving too much discretion to subordinates.
+Many of the men even wrote to newspapers and others to condemn Peirce's handling of the operation, lack of coordination of forces, sporadic efforts at fighting, wasting of time, and leaving too much discretion to subordinates.
 Even Butler spoke of Peirce's shortcomings in handling the matter, although in more restrained language than he is reported to have used in private.